-Burger/Goodwood PFAS Remediation
+Burger/Goodwood PFAS Water Extension Project

 .png.aspx)

-Previous Updates - Useful Links
+Jump down to: Phase Two - Groundwater Restrictions - Previous Updates - Useful Links

 Groundwater Restrictions

-At the beginning of the Goodwood/Berger PFAS investigation, there was discussion that the township may adopt a Groundwater Use Ordinance, like the one adopted in Plainfield Township.
-Cascade Township does not currently intend to pass any type of Groundwater Use Ordinance because, unlike Plainfield, Cascade was able to secure enough grant funding from the state and federal government to cover the project without requiring the same magnitude of funding from the party at fault which the township identifies as the Gerald R Ford International Airport.
+At the beginning of the Burger/Goodwood PFAS investigation, there was discussion that the Township may adopt a Groundwater Use Ordinance, like the one adopted in Plainfield Township.
+Cascade Township does not currently intend to pass any type of Groundwater Use Ordinance because, unlike Plainfield, Cascade was able to secure enough grant funding from the state and federal government to cover the project without requiring the same magnitude of funding from the party at fault which the Township identifies as the Gerald R Ford International Airport.
 Plainfield Township passed a Groundwater Use Ordinance as part of their agreement with Wolverine World Wide that provided for PFAS cleanup costs.

 This means that Cascade Township will not be requiring residents to cap their wells or hook up to city water at this time.
 If the state were to require this type of ordinance in the future, the situation would become more complicated.
 Depending on the circumstances, the Township may be able to ask the GR Ford Airport to pay for well capping as part of remediation, but that depends on how many years down the line this legislation would be adopted and what it required.